 The Lost Staff of Israel

 Jewish tradition teaches that the staff Moses used when he parted the Red Sea so the Israelites could leave Egypt originally belonged to Jacob.
-It was kept in the hands of the rulers of Israel all the way to the time of King David, through his dynasty until the destruction of the First Temple.
+It was kept in the hands of Israel’s rulers to the time of King David, through his dynasty, and until the destruction of the First Temple.
 According to tradition, the staff will once again reappear in the End Times.

 It’s no mistake that the staff has been lost ever since.
 Until recently, the Jewish people had never really enjoyed that kind of freedom again.
-Instead, they are the survivors of endless oppression and persecution.
+Instead, they have been the survivors of endless oppression and persecution.

 Here we stand at a juncture in history when all that is changing.
-Indeed this time is hinted at in Psalms 110 when it says: “The LORD will extend your mighty scepter from Zion, saying, ‘Rule in the midst of your enemies!’”
+Indeed this time is hinted at in Psalm 110 when it says, “The LORD will extend your mighty scepter from Zion, saying, ‘Rule in the midst of your enemies!’”
 The psalmist foresaw that the staff, or scepter, would return to Israel once again.